MIDI

 end

--- NOTE: the midi device will be closed when the local variable gets garbage
+-- NOTE: The MIDI device will be closed when this dumper object gets garbage

 -- collected.
-Make it global or assign it to something which is held globally
+Make it global or assign it to a table that is held globally

 local midi_dumper = nil